Odhynn/naerk/content/Factions/Berenfaer.md

 - Teucer, captain of the scouts and sharpshooter
 - Ajax, captain of the guard and ferocious axeman

+### Bases

-Beyond a multitude of clandestine safehouses in foreign territories, the Berenfaer maintain a few formal strongholds on Zolkar, the most prominent being the castles of Pegasus Keep (overlooking Elestair) and Fort Freyr (along the coastline of Ilistair).
+Beyond a multitude of clandestine safehouses in foreign territories, the Berenfaer maintain a few formal strongholds on Zolkar, the most prominent being the castles of Pegasus Keep (overlooking [[Elestair]]) and Fort Freyr (along the coastline of [[Ilistair]]).
 Fort Freyr was captured from a major slave trader during the riots in the winter of 4817, while Pegasus Keep was magically constructed during the next summer by Banshee, with inhabitants coming to marvel at the carpentry and masonry flying into place as she sung and played on her harp.